deco3500-2017/team-apollo/standup_2/tasks.md

 --- Functional Prototype Tasks - Luke & Husheng
 - Design Database - DONE
 - Build Database - DONE
-- Find Venues to put into database, compile their data (Remember to create a venue for UQ exhibition)
+- Find Venues to put into database, compile their data (Remember to create a venue for UQ exhibition) - DONE
 - Add Venues to the database
 - Ensure venue information is being sent to browser from database (either pin on map or print coordinates)
 - Set up Google Maps javascript API -DONE